-- · Repairing or replacing toilet seats
+- Repairing or replacing toilet seats

-- · Replacing broken flush chains
+- Replacing broken flush chains

 - Trying to clear blocked toilets.
-See Handy Hints on page 26.
+See 'Handy hints' later in this guide

-- · A blocked toilet is only an emergency if you have no other toilet you can use - If a blockage is caused by items such as nappies, air fresheners, condoms, tampons and so on, we will charge you for the cost of clearing it - We recommend you clean and clear your toilet regularly using domestic cleaning products.
+- A blocked toilet is only an emergency if you have no other toilet you can use - If a blockage is caused by items such as nappies, air fresheners, condoms, tampons and so on, we will charge you for the cost of clearing it - We recommend you clean and clear your toilet regularly using domestic cleaning products.
 Always follow instructions carefully.